-Stipulations addressing waterbodies, streams, 100-year floodplains of major rivers, riparian areas, and wetlands would minimize potential impacts and would be included with the lease when necessary (Appendix A).
+Stipulations addressing riparian areas, wetlands, lakes, ponds, and the floodplains of the Yellowstone and Missouri Rivers would minimize potential impacts and would be included with the lease when necessary (Appendix A).
 In the event of exploration or development, measures would be taken to reduce, avoid, or minimize potential impacts to water resources including application of appropriate mitigation.
 Mitigation measures that minimize the total area of disturbance, control wind and water erosion, reduce soil compaction, maintain vegetative cover, control nonnative species, and expedite rapid reclamation (including interim reclamation) would minimize negative impacts to water resources.